behinger/etcomp/README.md

 ```
 import functions.et_preprocess
 from functions.detect_events import make_blinks,make_saccades,make_fixations
-data = preprocess_et(et='pl', datapath='/net/store/nbp/projects/etcomp/sub-1/raw'eventfunctions=(make_blinks,make_saccades,make_fixations))
+data = preprocess_et(et='pl', datapath='/net/store/nbp/projects/etcomp/sub-1/raw', eventfunctions=(make_blinks,make_saccades,make_fixations))
 ```
 - The datapath should be a pupil labs folder (if et='pl'), or a folder with an eyelink-EDF file (if et='el')
 - The eventfunctions are modular, here we use the default ones implemented by us, but you could simply replace them with other functions.
-The eventfunctions are executed in order.
+The eventfunctions are executed sequentially.
 - We are using loggers for messages, try to use the "debug" flag if you want more information!

 ## Python Analysis Pipeline